Community Grants

 Focus Areas

-• Advocate for whole-person health through elevating community awareness and understanding that mental, behavioral, and chronic physical health conditions are common, can be debilitating, and are responsive to treatment.
+• Advocate mental well-being through elevating community awareness and understanding that mental and behavioral health conditions are common, can be debilitating, and are responsive to treatment.

-• Promote early screening, diagnosis, and treatment to improve and integrate physical, mental, and behavioral health.
+• Promote early screening, diagnosis, and treatment to improve and integrate mental and behavioral care.

-• Provide access for uninsured or underinsured individuals for physical, mental, and behavioral health.
+• Provide access for uninsured or underinsured individuals for physical, mental, and/or behavioral health care.

 • Invest in programs that help vulnerable individuals by strengthening resiliency, developing coping skills, and increasing self-worth.